Mark-MDO47/RubberBandGun/README.md

 Jim and I are working on a Science-Fiction Rubber Band Gun!

-Here is a video of the software running on a prototype: https://youtu.be/luf1rrovRuw
+Here is a NEW (2020-09-25) video of the software running on a prototype: https://youtu.be/njpYX-5Zv9Y

 Just got Bluetooth audio working!
 Here is a demo of the breadboard firing on an S1 Pro Bluetooth speaker: https://youtu.be/NL99PbIK0Ms